mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 ~~~~~~~~
 1
 33
+44
 1
 ~~~~~~~~

+Notice that setting a new value for **x** in the inner **let** expression does not change the value bound to the variable **x** in the outer **let** expression.

 ## Using Python Libraries

 Using Python libraries like TensorFlow, Keras, BeutifulSoup, etc. are the reason I use the Hy language.
 Importing Python code and libraries and calling out to Python is simple and here we look at sufficient examples so that you will understand example code that we will look at later.

 For example, in the chapter **Responsible Web Scraping** we will use the BeautifulSoup library.
 We will look at some Python code snippets and the corresponding Hy language versions of these snippets.
+Let's first look at a Python example that we will then convert to Hy:

 {lang="python",linenos=on}
 ~~~~~~~~